nikolanan/CppBasics/oldLibrary2/README.md

 The program searches for a book.
 The searched book is in the first line of input.
 If the book is found this message appears:
-"You checked {брой} books and found it." if this statement is not true other message appears: "The book you search is not here!", "You checked {брой} books."
+"You checked {брой} books and found it."
+If this statement is not true another message appears: "The book you search is not here!", "You checked {брой} books."

 Sample input: